tomppatomppa/VegetableBattle-fullstack/README.md

 After each succesfull fight, the score is added to backend and shown on the highscore tab.

 Toggle background music **On/Off** in the upperleft corner.
-Show highscores can be seen in the upper right corner.
+Show highscores can toggled in the upper right corner.

 # Stats
 Stats are calculated based on nutritional value: